Electrostatics/electrostatics.github.io/docs/apbs-invocation.md

 <li>--version  Displays the current APBS version</li>
 </ul>

-input-file is an input file with a specific syntax described in the section [Input files]({{site.baseurl}}/apbs-pdb2pqr/docs/installation/).
+input-file is an input file with a specific syntax described in the [Input Files]({{site.baseurl}}/docs/apbs-overview/) section.
 Besides the output files specified from within input-file and the optional logs as specified by use of the --output-file command line option, APBS writes data to three additional places:

 <ul>
 <li>Standard output.
 This will appear on your screen (if you don't redirect it somewhere) and will contain all the basic information about the electrostatics calculation.</li>